 Ocean Current: Capturing energy from ocean currents

-Reciprocating Device: Uses the flow of water to produce the lift or drag of an oscillating part transverse to the flow direction.
+Reciprocating Device: Uses the flow of water to create the lift or drag of an oscillating part transverse to the flow direction.
 This behavior can be induced by a vortex, the Magnus effect, or by flow flutter.

 Riverine: Capturing energy from river currents